Why FG Introduced AI, Coding, Others into New Subjects for Primary and Secondary Schools

 • Industry leaders and educators have welcomed the move, citing its potential to foster innovation, entrepreneurship, and technological competence among young Nigerians

-The Federal Government has introduced a revised national curriculum for junior and senior secondary schools, incorporating subjects such as artificial intelligence, coding, digital literacy, and entrepreneurship.
+The federal government has introduced a revised national curriculum for junior and senior secondary schools, which incorporates subjects such as artificial intelligence, coding, digital literacy, and entrepreneurship.

 Officials from the Ministry of Education said the overhaul was designed to align the country’s education system with global trends and equip students with skills relevant to a modern economy.

-Nigeria’s new school curriculum introduces AI, coding, and digital literacy to prepare students for a tech-driven future.
+President Bola Tinubu's government introduces a new school curriculum which includes AI, coding, and digital literacy to prepare students for a tech-driven future.

 Source: Getty Images